 - a variety of spellings

-How to adjust for capitalization - create a regex to allow for uppercase and lowercase letters to be considered valid by the system.
-To do this, you must follow the syntax below:
+To adjust for capitalization, create a regex to allow for uppercase and lowercase letters to be considered valid by the system.
+To do this, you must follow the syntax:

-How to use multiple keywords within one condition - first you must create a regex list via the following syntax:
+To use multiple keywords within one condition, create a regex list using the following syntax:

-How to combine best practices 1 & 2.
-Making use of list with both uppercase and lowercase letters -
+To combine best practices 1 & 2, make use of a list with both uppercase and lowercase letters -

 This would allow for the following words to be triggers for the automation: urgent, critical, help please, Help Please, help Please, Help please and serious.
 The addition of the \s in the keyword ‘Help Please’.
 That \s is the regex code for a space.
 If the keyword you are looking for has a space in it, you must use \s in place of the space.

-Adjust for incorrect, or alternate spellings of words - use the same syntax used for uppercase and lowercase letters.
+To adjust for incorrect, or alternate spellings of words, use the same syntax used for uppercase and lowercase letters.
 For example, if you wanted to account for a commonly misspelled word such as “consensus” you could use the following:

 This would recognize the following words as the keyword, and thus trigger the action you set for this automation: